roman-milk/roman-milk.github.io/the-road-to-watching.md

+===

- ****** The Road to Watching ****** byJust_Plain_Bob© I watched as the group drank, danced to the jukebox and talked.
+I watched as the group drank, danced to the jukebox and talked.
 The three guys (none of them young) took turns dancing with the five girls and I noticed that none of the guys held Candy real close and none of their hands appeared to go where they shouldn't.

  Around eight the group began to break up and soon there was only Candy and one other woman and they got up from the tables and moved over to an empty booth.
 The two of them sat there talking until nine and then they both got up and left.
 I gave them a minute and then I got up and followed them out.
 They got in their cars and drove out of the lot and I got in my car and followed along behind Candy.
 She drove to a Denny's and went inside and the other woman joined her about two minutes later.
 They sat in a booth and talked over coffee and pie and at ten-fifteen I gave up watching and went on home.